nprapps/dailygraphics-next/readme.rst

     ]

 These files are run through the same translation steps as when they're sent to the browser, then uploaded to S3.
 Your ``config.json`` should specify an "s3" object with a bucket, as well as a "prefix" that will be added at the front of the graphics slug.
 For example, if your bucket and prefix are set to "apps.npr.org" and "dailygraphics/graphics", respectively, a graphic with a slug of "bar-chart-20190101" would be uploaded to ``s3://apps.npr.org/dailygraphics/graphics/bar-chart-20190101``.

+As a final convenience feature, the rig will automatically spin up a headless browser and capture a "fallback.png" image for you prior to deployment.
+This happens automatically and can't be disabled at this time.
+If you prefer hand-crafted fallback images, you may want to save them as a different filename and update the templates to point there instead.

 Using the CLI
 -------------